 Continuing it's legacy, in 2013 Conwell-Egan launched an iPad Initiative.
 Beginning with the Class of 2017, iPads were issued to each student.
 To support this change, the school's network infrastructure was upgraded.

 Today, we are thriving beyond borders and continue to show dedication to Catholic education.
 On November 15, 2017, students, teachers, staff, and alumni of Conwell-Egan Catholic gathered to receive the largest gift ever to be given to an Archdiocesan school: a $5 million gift by the Danaher Lynch Family Foundation (DLFF).
 This foundation was established by Tom and Patty Lynch to help support Catholic education in the Lower Bucks County.
-The school plans to use the grant towards scholarships, creating a Center for Student Leadership, improvements to the infrastructure of the school, and a new auditorium.
+This grant enabled funding of scholarships, created a Center for Student Leadership, improvements made to the infrastructure of the school, and a new auditorium.